Crypto-paganism: In the modern world

-In modern society, particularly in regions of strong conservative religious belief, modern pagans will sometimes also seek to present the impression of conformity to the mainstream in order to mitigate the risk of ostracism or persecution.
-This is referred to as being in the "broom closet", a reference to an LGBT person remaining "in the closet" to hide their sexual or gender identity.

-In Wicca, as presented by Gerald Gardner, traditional laws instruct practitioners to conceal their practices and religious paraphernalia by using innocuous substitutes which could easily be explained away in case of discovery:
+In Wicca, as presented by neo-pagan theorist Gerald Gardner, traditional laws instruct practitioners to conceal their practices and religious paraphernalia by using innocuous substitutes which could easily be explained away in case of discovery:

 "To void discovery, let the working tools be as ordinary things that any may have in their houses.
 Let the Pentacles be of wax, so they may be broken at once.
 Have no sword unless your rank allows you one.
 Have no names or signs on anything.
 Write the names and signs on them in ink before consecrating them and wash it off immediately after.
 Do not Bigrave [engrave] them, lest they cause discovery.
 Let the colour of the hilts tell which is which.
 Ever remember, ye are the Hidden Children of the Gods."

 Among modern guides, City Magick, an urban pagan's manual published in 2001, gives examples of how to hide a pagan altar at your home or at work, using items such as letter openers, paper weights, and coffee cups and relaxation candles in the place of the traditional sword, stone, goblet and candle.